-Her face paled, showing her fear too and they ran out of their house and in the direction of the Watershed, following Banjo.
+Her face paled, showing her fear too and they ran out of their house towards the Watershed, following Banjo.
 It was in the middle of the town and they knew not to play there.

-“What’s happened?” they quizzed Banjo as they ran but he just shook his head.
+“What’s happened?” they quizzed Banjo as they ran but he just shook his head, breathing hard.

 Running like the wind, fear gave them wings.
-Baller’s strong legs carried him quicker than the others and he feels frustration having to wait for the other 2 to catch up.
-It shows on his face.
+Baller’s strong legs carried him quicker than the others and he felt frustration having to wait for the other 2 to catch up.
+It showed on his face.

-Banjo takes them through the gate and into Watershed grounds, turning right.
+Banjo took them through the gate and into Watershed grounds, turning right.

 At first Baller couldn’t see the problem.
-Tammy’s sleeping on the grass.
-Getting closer he realizes she is butt naked under what looks like Banjo’s sweat-stained T-shirt.
-Baller stops short, too scared to go the rest of the way.
-Vicky runs up to her, quickly pulling her cardigan off and covering the little girl’s legs.
-She is sobbing.
+Tammy was asleep on the grass.
+Getting closer he realized she was butt naked under what looked like Banjo’s sweat-stained T-shirt.
+Realization hit and Baller stopped short, too scared to go the rest of the way.
+Vicky ran up to her, quickly pulling her cardigan off and covering the little girl’s legs.
+Heaving sobs pouring from her.

-“Oh Tammy” she sobs holding the little girl close.
+“Oh Tammy, Tammy wake up” she sobs holding the little girl close.